Tour Croatia: Fabled Illyria and the Adriatic Coast

 - Led by Far Horizons’ popular medieval specialist, Professor John France

-- Specially arranged opening of St. Mary’s Church in Beram
+- Enjoy a specially arranged opening of St. Mary’s Church in Beram

 - Travel through five countries along the Adriatic Sea